2. Aiguilles Rouges Nature Reserve Hiking - The Lakes

 Les Houches has a wealth of great hikes.
 One of the most popular is the Aiguilette des Houches (2285m).
 Start in the direction towards Bel Lachat passing the Lapaz river and the Carlaveyron prairies.
 The climb takes 3h15.
 This is one of the best panoramas of the Mont Blanc chain.

-There are plenty of hikes in the Aiguilles Rouges side of the Chamonix Valley including the GR5 which is also known as the Tour of Mt Blanc route - TMB on some signposts.
-You can still go up to the top station of Brevent by either walking up from the valley (3.5 hrs) or hiking across from the Flegere mid station (2hrs).
+There are plenty of hikes in the Aiguilles Rouges side of the Chamonix Valley including the GR5 whichpasses on part of the Tour of Mont Blanc route - TMB on some signposts.
+You can go up to the top station of Brevent by either walking up from the valley (3.5 hrs) or hiking across from the Flegere mid station (2hrs).

-From the top of Brévent, hike along the ridge, past the refuge of Bel Lachat, down through woods to the Merlet Animal Park (see chamois, mouflons and ibex) and then back to the ever-visible town of Chamonix by the "Petit Balcon Sud" (3 hr).
+From the top of Brévent, hike along the ridge, past the refuge of Bel Lachat, down through woods to the Merlet Animal Park (see chamois, big-horn sheep, and ibex) and then back to the ever-visible town of Chamonix by the "Petit Balcon Sud" (3 hr).

-If you need any help or any advice, you can contact any of the International Mountain Leaders here.
+If you need any help or any advice, you can contact any of the International Mountain Leaders.
 They can show you all the trails, the fauna & flora of the Alps.

 Don't Forget: Use sunglasses and skin and lip protection.
-At these altitudes (3000m, 10,000ft) it is easy to get badly burnt.
+At these altitudes (up to 3000m, 10,000ft) it is easy to get badly sunburnt.
 Don't forget that a lift gains lots of height quickly and it can be cold and windy up there.